Logo

 Reviewed by Andy Goodliff

 Rupert Shortt calls this book a call to Christians to regain their confidence.
 The book is a work of apologetics.
-It is a book that follows others like Dominion: The Making of the Western Mind by Tom Holland, which demonstrate the centrality to Christianity to Western culture.
+It is a book that follows others like Dominion: The Making of the Western Mind by Tom Holland, which demonstrate the centrality of Christianity to Western culture.

 Shortt shares this view and believes that the Christian faith and church are vital to human culture.
 He suggests Christianity should have an ‘anchor-like role’ in society.
 The Eclipse of Christianity brings together themes from earlier books by Shortt — Christianophobia; Outgrowing Dawkins; God is No Thing; and The Hardest Problem.
 His style is journalistic and academic.